hysds/giant_time_series/README.md

    ```
    sds pkg import container-hysds_giant_time_series.<version>.sdspkg.tar
    ```
-1. Add datasets config for `filtered-ifg-stack` and `displacement-time-series` to your *datasets.json* templates under *~/.sds/files* on `mozart`.
+1. Add datasets config for `filtered-ifg-stack`, `filtered-gunw-merged-stack`, and `displacement-time-series` to your *datasets.json* templates under *~/.sds/files* on `mozart`.
 Example config entries can be found [here](conf/datasets.json).
 1. On `mozart`, recreate the code/config bundles and ship:
    ```